Big data searching using words: Neighborhood systems induced by relation:

 In the previous section, we discussed various notions and results related to search results of a single keyword.
-Now, we discuss ideas related to the search space of a set of keywords, i.e., for $A\subseteq W$ in $(B, W, S, \mathbf{R})$, we define the search space of $A$ as $S(A)=\{\, S(x)\mid x\in A\,\}$. \begin{example} Let $A$ be the collection of all keywords related to a customer's purchasing behaviour for groceries at Walmart.
-Then, $S(A)$ is the collection of all search spaces for each grocery item, which may include the frequency of purchasing, liking of items in different age groups, etc.
+Now, we discuss ideas related to the search space of a set of keywords, i.e., for $A\subseteq W$ in $(B, W, S, \mathbf{R})$, we define the search space of $A$ as $S(A)=\{\, S(x)\mid x\in A\,\}$. \begin{example} Let $A$ be the collection of all keywords related to a customer's purchasing behavior for groceries at Walmart.
+So, $S(A)$ is the collection of all search spaces for each grocery item, which may include factors such as the frequency of purchases, preferences for items across different age groups, and other related attributes.